 - Get to the track early!
 A general target is 6:30 AM; each Acceptance Package will list the time that the track opens.
 Arriving after 7:00 AM will make the morning feel very rushed.
 The driver’s meeting starts by 8:00 AM, sometimes sooner.

-- At the front entrance of the track, you will sign a track waiver, and then proceed to the NNJR “front gate”.
-Each person (drivers and non-drivers) must sign the NNJR waiver and will receive a wristband.
+- At the front entrance of the track, you will sign a track waiver, and then proceed to the paddock.
+Once parked, look for registration: it will be near the head of the tech line: each person (drivers and non-drivers) must sign the NNJR waiver and will receive a wristband.
 The wristband must be worn for the entire event (2 or 3 days)!
 Driver’s wristbands will be checked in staging, and you will miss track time without it.

-- Drive into the paddock area and find a place to park.
-Garages are available at Pocono on a first-come, first-served basis.
-Garages at Watkins Glen and Mid-Ohio are reserved in advance as part of registration.
+- Garages at Watkins Glen and Mid-Ohio are reserved in advance as part of registration.
 One garage is available to offload the contents of your car, if you wish to do put it inside.
 Empty your car of all loose items.
 Put your assigned numbers on both sides of your car and on the front and back.
 You can use shoe polish, magnetic numbers or tape.
 Please make sure the numbers are large and visible.

 - Proceed to the Track-Side Tech inspection (often there is the option to do the track side tech the evening before).
 If you did not attend the NNJR Safety Inspection, you must bring your completed tech form to the Track-Side tech.
-NOTE: your car must be tech’d EACH day.
 This tech inspection does NOT substitute for the pre-event Safety Inspection.